Davey Drive, Hollingdean, Brighton BN17BF

 Here is the presentation from our Early Reading Workshop in November 2021.

 To develop our fine motor skills we spend 10 minute sessions doing Funky Fingers activities!
-We are twisting, squeezing, threading, pinching and our pencil grip gets better and better.
+As we are twisting, squeezing, threading, pinching, our pencil grip becomes stronger and more refined.
+These sessions help us with strengthening the muscles in our hands so we are able to write comfortably and confidently.

 Writing